-To open the Title Designer, select a title effect on the timeline and then click the Designer button.
+To open the Title Designer, in the Edit module, select a title effect on the timeline and then click the Designer button.
+Click on the Basic button to use a more simplified version of the Title Designer, which allows you to just apply some text on your video.

-A - Text Properties Tab, B - Title Properties, C - Title Animation Effect Tab, D - Title Motion Tab, E - Insert Text/Images/Particles/Backgrounds, F - Background Video, G - Title Text, H - Mode Selection, I - Zoom Tools, J - Display/Hide Keyframe Timeline, K - TV Safe Zone/Grid Lines, L - Align Objects, M - Upload to Internet, N - Title Keyframe Timeline
+A - Text Properties Tab, B - Title Text Properties, C - Insert Text, D - Background Video, E - Enter Basic Editing, F - Title Text, G - Zoom Tools, H - Upload to Internet, I - Title Keyframe Timeline